 Turn the tube using a safety pin.
 Cut elastic according to the elastic measurements shown above.

-Use a safety pin to thread the elastic through the tube of fabric, holding onto the loose end.
+Use a safety pin to thread the elastic inside the scrunchie through the tube of fabric, holding onto the loose end.
 Gather the fabric tube as you go.
-When you reach the end, tie the two sides of the elastic together in a tight knot.
+When you reach the end, pull out the end of the elastic without letting either go.
+Tie the two sides of the elastic together in a tight knot.

 Tuck the unfinished side of the scrunchie tube into the end that is pressed under.
 Pin the finished edge over the unfinished edge about 3/8″.